sourcegraph/about/blogposts/2020/a-different-way-to-think-about-code-ownership.md

 We’re [experimenting](https://github.com/sourcegraph/sourcegraph/pull/13838) with a new way to think about code ownership, and have built a new tool called [Codenotify](https://github.com/sourcegraph/codenotify).
 Codenotify enables developers to easily subscribe to file changes in a Git repository without creating the expectation that changes to those files are blocked on the subscriber’s review.

-## Defining the problem
+## Defining the code ownership problem

 We host all of [our code on GitHub](https://github.com/sourcegraph/), so up until now we have been using a GitHub [CODEOWNERS](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-code-owners) file in each repository.
 When someone opens a pull request, GitHub will look at the CODEOWNERS file to determine which reviewers to automatically add.

-As our team has grown over the past year, I started to observe patterns that made me think that the way we assigned code reviewers was flawed.
+As our team has grown over the past year, I started to observe patterns in code ownership problems that made me think that the way we assigned code reviewers was flawed.

 - Pull requests that touched multiple files of different kinds and in multiple places would sometimes end up with a large list of automatically added reviews.
 - Reviewers wouldn’t review all the changes they were notified about because it wasn’t clear if their personal review was relevant (for example: they may have gotten notified because they are on the team that owns the code, but aren’t the best reviewer for that particular change).